wlerin/feralfilehosting/Feral Wiki/HTTP/Owncloud - Basic setup/readme.md

 wget -qO ~/.nginx/conf.d/000-default-server.d/owncloud.conf http://git.io/nVy4Cg
 ~~~

-No edits are required to this file, but you must have installed Owncloud into the WWW subdirectoy `/owncloud` for it to have any effect.
+No edits are required to this file, but you must have installed Owncloud into the WWW subdirectory `/owncloud` for it to have any effect.

 Now reload nginx: